jmtjunior/MovieApp/README.md

 * AngularJs
 * jQuery (used by materialize components)

-Website hosted at http://movieapp.epizy.com/ for apreciation.
+Website hosted at http://movieapp.epizy.com/ for appreciation.
 * Best seen on mobile.

 Suggestions for further versions.